-We stayed at the Premier Inn in Southwark, London (near Tate Modern and The Globe Theatre).
+We stayed at the Premier Inn in Southwark, London (affiliate link) (near Tate Modern and The Globe Theatre).
 It was very nice and they provided us with a travel crib.

 Our first day in London was great!
 Once we arrived, we visited Platform 9 3/4 (I’m a big Harry Potter fan), took a short River tour up the Thames, and visited Trafalgar Square.